singhsahilzeeve/Zeeve-read-the-docs/source/Dcomm.md

    > - **Network Name**: A name to identify your network.
    > - **Deployment Type**: Deployment type
    > - **Network Type**
-   >   - **TestNet**: This will deploy your network on the network testnet. you can use this for your non-production needs like testing or demonstrations.
+   >   - **Melbourne Testnet**: This will deploy your network on the network testnet. you can use this for your non-production needs like testing or demonstrations.
    > - **Workspace**: This represents the workspace in which the network will be added after the successful creation.

    Proceed further by clicking on the **Next Step** button after providing all the details.